-Mercury concentrations in Yukon river fish could surpass EPA criterion by 2050
+Mercury concentrations in Yukon River Fish could surpass EPA criterion by 2050

-In 2018, Schaefer and several of his colleagues found that permafrost soils store nearly twice as much mercury as all other soils, the ocean and the atmosphere combined.
-That work was funded by NASA as part of the Arctic-Boreal Vulnerability Experiment (ABoVE), a major effort to improve understanding of how climate change is affecting Arctic ecosystems, and how those changes ultimately affect people and places in the Arctic and beyond.
-Now, the researchers have created a model - which relies in part on data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA's Terra satellite - to predict how mercury emissions from thawing Arctic permafrost will change under different global emissions scenarios.
+Back in 2018, Schaefer and several of his colleagues found that permafrost soils store nearly twice as much mercury as all other soils, the ocean and the atmosphere combined.
+That work was funded by NASA as part of the Arctic-Boreal Vulnerability Experiment (ABoVE), a major effort to improve understanding of how climate change is affecting the Arctic ecosystems, and how those changes ultimately affect people and places in the Arctic and beyond.
+Now, the researchers have created a model--which relies in part on data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard NASA's Terra satellite--to predict how mercury emissions from thawing Arctic permafrost will change under different global emissions scenarios.

-The new paper characterizes the release of mercury from thawing permafrost for high and low carbon emissions scenarios based on two of the four Representative Concentration Pathways (RCPs) from the Intergovernmental Panel on Climate Change's Fifth Assessment Report (AR5).
-The high carbon emissions scenario (RCP 8.5) assumes unconstrained "business as usual" emissions, while the low carbon emissions scenario (RCP 4.5) assumes carbon emissions consistent with the Paris Agreement global target of less than 2 degrees Celsius of warming above pre-industrial levels.
+The paper characterizes the release of mercury from thawing permafrost for high and low emissions scenarios based on two of the four Representative Concentration Pathways (RCPs) from the Intergovernmental Panel on Climate Change's Fifth Assessment Report.
+The high emissions scenario (RCP 8.5) assumes unconstrained, 'business as usual' emissions, while the low emissions scenario (RCP 4.5) assumes emissions consistent with the Paris Agreement global target of two degrees Celsius of warming above pre-industrial levels.

 The Yukon River is the fifth largest drainage basin in North America and home to one of the world's longest salmon runs.
 It serves as an important commercial and subsistence fishery.